JesusRuvalcaba/Project_Gilbert/README.md

 ##  sketch_apr16a.ino
     - this is just a test script for wifi to show up as a wifi network for nearby networks

+##  espwifi.ino
+    - this is the script in which Blynk works with a cellphone